 This solution demonstrates end-to-end automation of various stages of an AI project using tools that are already familiar to software engineers.
 The machine learning problem is simple to keep the focus on the DevOps pipeline.
 The solution uses the scikit-learn diabetes dataset and builds a ridge linear regression model to predict the likelihood of diabetes.
-See Training of Python scikit-learn models for details.

 This solution is based on the following three pipelines:

 - Build pipeline.
 Builds the code and runs a suite of tests.

 - Retraining pipeline.
 Retrains the model on a schedule or when new data becomes available.